com3dian/DIS_project_2022/README.md

 X = USV^T
 $$

-Where the matrix $S$ is diagonal and the singular values $\sigma_i$s are non-negative(it's zero if and only if there is multicollinearity in the dataset) and arranged in decreasing order.
+Where the matrix $S$ is diagonal and the singular values $\sigma_i$ s are non-negative(it's zero if and only if there is multicollinearity in the dataset) and arranged in decreasing order.
 Once we get the SVD decomposition, the similarity can be calculated as,

 $$